© Mariusz Blach | Dreamstime.com

 Lemons are much more than a garnish for your glass of water or fancy cocktail.
 As one of the fruits in the citrus family, lemons contain many of the nutrients that our bodies need daily to function properly.
 We know they’re delicious and good for us, but which lemon health benefits should excite us most?

 Let’s look at some facts first.
-Scientists aren’t entirely sure, but lemons are thought to have originated in northwestern India and brought to the Middle East and Africa by Arab traders some time after 1000 C.E.
+Lemons are thought to have originated in northwestern India and brought to the Middle East and Africa by Arab traders some time after 1000 C.E.
 From there, the lemon was introduced in Europe, and by 1494, it was being cultivated in the Azores and shipped in large quantities to England.

 A medium lemon contains 29 calories, 1.1 grams of protein, 2.8 grams of fiber, 9.3 grams of carbs, 2.5 grams of sugar, and 0.3 grams of fat, according to the USDA.
 It contains 53 milligrams of vitamin C, which is 88 percent of the recommended daily allowance, as well as small amounts of iron, potassium, zinc, and calcium.

 From your heart and your blood to your skin and your gut, the lemon health benefits are endless!
 Here are nine ways that lemons can keep you healthy:

 #1.
 Lemons are good for your digestive system.

 The carbohydrates in lemons are mostly made of soluble fiber in the form of pectin.
 Soluble fiber is known to slow digestion, which keeps your blood sugar stable, and inhibit colon cancer tumor growth.
 Pectin is also known to promote healthy cholesterol levels, according to LiveStrong.com.
 And like other citrus fruits, lemons contain a nutrient in their peels and oils called d-limonene, which can relieve symptoms of indigestion and GERD.